 - Including phased scope extension to include packaging and marketing materials

-Over centuries humans have inevitably changed much about the natural environment and it would be impossible to claim that land our products are produced on have never been cleared.
-As such we have committed that will not take products from any areas which have been deforested or converted after 2018.
-In many cases voluntary agreements related to commodity production, or third party standards that can be used to assure the production of key commodities assure of no deforestation much before 2018, and where these standards form part of our sourcing approach their dates will supersede our ultimate cut off.
+Over centuries humans have inevitably changed much about the natural environment and it would be impossible to claim that land any of our products are produced on have never been cleared.
+In many cases voluntary agreements related to commodity production, or third party standards that can be used to assure the production of key commodities and can assure of no deforestation.
+With the introduction of our policy we committed that we will not take products from any areas which have been deforested or converted after 2018.

 Our commitment on deforestation and land conversion is overarching.
 Individual commodity standards will continue underpin our approach to addressing this commitment and more information and updates on these commodities can be found here.

 - Zero deforestation or conversion of high conservation value land

 - Cut off date of 2020 if not preceded by existing standards